 Von Hippel-Landau disease is a rare, autosomal dominant genetic condition that predisposes individuals to benign and malignant tumors.
 As VHL is a dominant mutation, only one copy of the gene is needed in order to increase the risk of developing tumors and cysts.
 Mutations in the VHL gene cause Von Hippel syndrome.
 The VHL gene is a tumor-suppressive gene which means it keeps cells from growing and dividing too rapidly or in an uncontrolled way.
 Mutations in the VHL gene are located on the short arm of chromosome 3.
-Most people with Von Hippel syndrome inherit an altered copy of the gene from one of the other affected parent.
+Most people with Von Hippel syndrome inherit an altered copy of the gene from one of the other affected parents.
 In about 20% of the cases, however, the altered gene is the result of a new mutation that occurred during the formation of reproductive cells (eggs or sperm) or very early in development.
 In order to confirm on a molecular level that an individual has Von Hippel-Lindau syndrome, he or she can undergo genetic testing.
-This includes blood tests obtained from the VHL affected individual for DNA isolation and presence of two normal copies of VHL gene.
-If an alteration in any one VHL gene copy is identified, genetic counseling is provided for further assessment of other at risk family members.
-If a mutation responsible for Von Hippel-Lindau syndrome is identified, family members’ at-risk relatives (first or second degree relatives) can be tested for the same genetic alteration.
+This includes blood tests obtained from the VHL affected individual for DNA isolation and the presence of two normal copies of the VHL gene.
+If an alteration in any one VHL gene copy is identified, genetic counseling is provided for further assessment of other at-risk family members.
+If a mutation responsible for Von Hippel-Lindau syndrome is identified, family members’ at-risk relatives (first or second-degree relatives) can be tested for the same genetic alteration.
 Most of the individuals with a mutated VHL gene will develop symptoms of Von Hippel-Lindau syndrome in older years.

 Our couple went through IVF with PGD.
 Twenty-one eggs were retrieved and 16 eggs fertilized, resulting in 16 embryos which were then tested for VHL disease.
 All the embryos were biopsied by removing a single blastomere(cell) from each of the embryos.
 Out of 16 embryos biopsied, 6 were affected with the VHL mutation.
 The rest of them were normal embryos.
 Two day five embryos were transferred resulting a in a singleton pregnancy.
 Today, our couple are the proud parents of a healthy one year old boy, delivered by C-section.
 They are currently undergoing a embryo transfer one of the previously frozen embryos for a second child.